MaaKaa/CompetenceTestApp/README.md

     - (S)he takes the competence test and saves it.
     - (S)he is redirected to the results page where (s)he can see her/his results, together with the development tips for each competence.
     - On her/his dashboard volunteer can view all competenceTests, take the test and view the results of the tests already taken.

+    Note: volunteer cannot register himself/herself - (s)he must receive an intivation to use to app.

 ***